trema/GEC13/switch_monitor/switch_monitor.md

 	  # ...
 	end

-* Almost same with other handlers
+* Almost identical code used in other handlers
 * `@switches` is explained later